-How to get the most out of a Workforce Management System: Get Flexible! (part 2)-Reading time: 2 Minutes
+How to get the most out of a Workforce Management System: Get Flexible! (part 2)

 In part 1 of my blog I described how keeping the labour model as simple and transparent as possible increases the chances of user buy-in whilst still generating an accurate labour forecast.
 Today I want to talk about how critical the flexibility of your workforce is to the successful implementation of a WFM system…